jmcdo29/nest-commander/apps/docs/src/pages/en/features/commander.md

 ### Variadic Options

-Options allow for variadic inputs but you will need to provide an option parser that accumulates each option.
+Options also allow for variadic inputs but you will need to provide an option parser that accumulates each option.

 ```typescript
   @Option({